cazala/coin-hive/README.md

 - `COINHIVE_POOL_HOST`: A custom stratum pool host, it must be used in combination with `COINHIVE_POOL_PORT`.

 - `COINHIVE_POOL_PORT`: A custom stratum pool port, it must be used in combination with `COINHIVE_POOL_HOST`.

+- `COINHIVE_POOL_PASS`: A custom stratum pool password, if not provided the default one is 'x'.

 ## FAQ